OUI Lawyer in Maine

 Challenging DUI Evidence

 The results of your field sobriety test, blood test, or breath test could prove to be the largest portion of evidence against you.
-Therefore, if we are able to challenge this evidence, the case against you could be substantially weakened.
+Therefore, if our OUI attorneys in Maine are able to challenge this evidence, the case against you could be substantially weakened.
 We will examine the accuracy of the tests in order to discover if there were any errors in the administration or interpretation of the test.

-In Portland, only the Department of Motor Vehicles has the ability to suspend a driver's license.
-Due to this fact, you may be found not guilty of DUI in court, yet still have your license suspended by the DMV.
-The DMV hearing will take place at the office closest to where the offense took place and it is here where statements will be heard regarding the case.
+Only the Bureau of Motor Vehicles has the ability to suspend a driver's license.
+Due to this fact, you may be found not guilty of DUI in court, yet still have your license suspended by the BMV.
+The BMV hearing will take place at the office closest to where the offense took place and it is here where statements will be heard regarding the case.

 DUI & Drugs